thesocompany/thesocompany.github.io/_posts/2016-10-11-International-Plain-Language-Day.md

 *Active*: We will keep your information private at all times.

-2) Danielle tipped me off to a low-literacy guideline for word choice that I'll be adding to the style guide that has to do with the number of syllables in a word.
+2) Danielle tipped us off to a low-literacy guideline for word choice that I'll be adding to the style guide that has to do with the number of syllables in a word.
 CDC's "Simply Put: A Guide for Creating Easy-to-Understand Materials" says, "Use words with 1-2 two syllables when you can."
 Danielle and I were thinking that our vets.gov rule would say something like: "Use 1 and 2 syllable words when you can, 3 if needed, and 4 only when there's no other alternative."
 It'll be a general guideline.
 This topic came up because we were using the words "participate" and "participation" in some text.
 That's too many syllables!

 3) Here's an example of a sentence I rewrote to make our tone more conversational: